Color Detection

 Multiplexer Support (tmux/screen)

-When running inside tmux or GNU Screen, color detection requires special handling:
+When running inside tmux or GNU Screen, color detection requires special handling.
+The TerminalEnvironment class provides centralized multiplexer detection:

 // Check if running in a multiplexer